Have you heard about edible flowers?

 A special place in the south of Spain

-We well know the Axarquia for its beautiful landscape, agriculture produce, which is abundant thanks to its sub-tropical climate, the yearly Fiestas, handicraft, and good food.
-You will find ceramics which serve as pretty souvenirs and restaurants that serve good local fare.
+We well know the Axarquia for its beautiful landscape, agricultural produce, which is abundant thanks to its sub-tropical climate, the yearly Fiestas, handicrafts, and good food.
+You will find ceramics that serve as pretty souvenirs and restaurants that serve good local fare.
 Now, something special has been added to this list, edible flowers.

 We have used edible flowers in Asian, European, and Middle Eastern cuisines.
 Candied flowers like little violets are used to decorate cakes.
 I remember when I was a small girl I liked to eat them.
-We can mix them into salads and added to beverages like wines and teas.
+We can mix them into salads and add them to beverages like wines and teas.

 You will also find flowers in vinegar, marinades, and dressings.
 Quite a few of them seem to hold benefits for our health, so it is well worth looking into this.

-Some flowers have a high nutritional value, like the dandelion.
+Some flowers have a high nutritional value, like dandelions.
 They contain high doses of polyphenols and antioxidants, plus they have anti-inflammatory and anti-angiogenic properties.
 When eating flowers, one should always have freshly cut ones and not eat unopened buds or wilted flowers.

 How to grow lovely and fragrant flowers